Continuing Education Requirements

 - Independent learning such as teaching an interpreter-related course, mentoring a new interpreter, self study, or writing articles relevant to court interpreting for professional journals.
 An interpreter can receive a maximum of 4 hours credit in independent learning in any given compliance period.

 Self study programs may be used to obtain continuing education credits.
-In order for a certified interpreter to obtain credits for self-study programs, the interpreter must submit a plan for the self-study program to the Administrative Office of the Courts that must include:
+In order for a certified interpreter to obtain credits for self-study programs, the interpreter must submit a plan for the self-study program to the Administrative Office of the Courts that includes:

 - Description of the materials to be studied; and

-- A schedule of the times the interpreters will meet for self study (a minimum of two hours per month for a minimum of two consecutive months); and the address of where the interpreters will meet for self study; and
+- A schedule of the times the interpreters will meet for self study (a minimum of two hours per month for a minimum of two consecutive months); and the address of where the interpreters will meet for self study.

 Once a plan is submitted, the AOC will evaluate whether a self-study program qualifies for continuing education credits.
 The interpreters submitting the plan will be notified in writing whether the self-study program is accepted or rejected, and the explanations or suggestions for change will be provided, if rejected.